atanasovdaniel/squirrel/doc/source/stdlib/stddynlib.rst

 1. In static member `dynlib.LOADEDLIBS` table where libraryes are stored by library file path name.
 So already loaded libraryes can be reused.

-2. In internal (registry table key `LOADEDLIBS_TABLE_ID`) linked list.
+2. In internal (registry table key `CCHAIN`) linked list.
 So first loaded library is unloaded last.

 The libraryes loaded by `is_private` == true, are always loaded (by call to dlopen/LoadLibrary) and are not stored in any internal list.
 So they are unloaded when `dynlib` instance is released.
-A call to `dynlib.register` explicitly adds private library to `CCHAIN` and `package.CLOADED`.
+A call to `dynlib.register` explicitly adds private library to `CCHAIN` and `dynlib.LOADEDLIBS`.

 .. js:class:: dynlib(path, [is_private])